AriFordsham/GHCWiki/proposal/native-cpp.md

-  It's already more Haskell-aware than system-`cpp``cpphs` is actively maintained no more `fork(2)/exec(2)`**Disadvantages**`cpphs` is licensed as "LGPLv2 w/ static linking exception" (see below) GHC's total licence agreement getting extended (TODO show concrete change) The `ghc` package would be tainted by this license augmentation Plan 3: Write native BSD-licenced Haskell implementation from scratch**Advantages**no more `fork(2)/exec(2)`Tailored to GHC's needs
+  It's already more Haskell-aware than system-`cpp``cpphs` is actively maintained no more `fork(2)/exec(2)`**Disadvantages**`cpphs` is licensed as "LGPLv2 w/ static linking exception" (see below) GHC's total licence agreement getting extended (TODO show concrete change) The `ghc` package would be tainted by this license augmentation.
+(But no more tainted than it is already, by the LGPL integer-gmp package.)
+  Plan 3: Write native BSD-licenced Haskell implementation from scratch**Advantages**no more `fork(2)/exec(2)`Tailored to GHC's needs
   **Disadvantages**Requires menpower and time Additional long-term maintenance effort for GHC-HQ